-This is an opportunity to partner with us to spread the message of the global surgical need of the poor and to help doing something about it
+Another opportunity to spread the message of the global surgical need of the poor and to help doing something about it

 The need is overwhelming; 2/3 of the world's population does not have access to safe affordable surgical care.In the words of mother Theresa after she received the Nobel Prize and was asked about the hundreds of millions she could not reach with her work, if was it not discouraging, she answered; ‘No, it's not discouraging, we don’t count like the world, we count like God; one at a time’ We can make a difference, one at a time and the next and the next.

-The 6th Global tour is planned for September 2017 from San Francisco to San Diego.
-Several meetings and speaking opportunities have been arranged or are in negotiation, some accommodation have been arranged - see below.
+The 6th Global tour was planned for September 2017 from San Francisco to San Diego.

 donations will be through registred foundations and tax deductable in the USA, Canada and The Netherlands

 September 8 -19, 2017